Live in Sweden

 – head coverings and hats are only acceptable due to religious beliefs, and even then, may not cover any portion of the applicant's face

 – taken against a plain, evenly lit and light background

 Photographs that do not conform to these standards will be rejected and may cause delay in processing the application.

 If you are married or cohabiting or intend to marry or cohabit with someone who is permanently resident in Sweden

-Once you have presented your application, you will be summoned to an interview at the Embassy/Consulate.
+Once you have presented your application, you will be summoned to an interview at the embassy where you applied.
 You will need to bring some form of documentation proving your relationship to the person in Sweden, such as letters, photographs or the marriage certificate.
 You should also bring your passport and two passport photographs.

 If you are under 18 years of age, unmarried and your parents are residents in Sweden

 You must be able to show that you lived together in your country of origin/domicile before your parent or parents moved to Sweden.

 If you are a parent or some other close relative of a person who is now resident in Sweden

 In exceptional cases, other relatives may qualify for residence permits by reason of family ties.
 You must be able to show that you lived together with your relative immediately prior to his/her move to Sweden and that you are dependent on that person in such a way that it is difficult for you to live apart.
 This means that you must be financially, socially or emotionally dependent on the relative who lives in Sweden.